-How to snap Windows apps and split screen with two monitors
+How to split screen on multiple monitors

-How to snap Windows apps and split screen with two monitors
+How to split screen on multiple monitors

 Advertisement

-How to split screen with two monitors using the mouse in Windows 11
+How to split screen with two monitors using the mouse

 A transparent overlay appears over the section where you dragged the window